GUSecLab/versatilis/index.md

 low.
 However, if the platform is also regularly used for business and commerce, blocking an otherwise useful tool that has widespread adoption may be too politically and economically costly for a censor.
-To this end, the platform must both encourage general purpose usage and be competitive with existing methods of communication.
+To this end, the Versātilis platform must both encourage general purpose usage and be competitive with existing methods of communication.